My 10 Rules of Money

 One of your first major life decisions is to determine what you will do after high school.
 Do you want to go to college, take time off, or go to work?
 The choice that you make is the start of your journey of becoming an adult.
 I chose to go to Purdue University because I knew they would give me a good education, they were close to home, and I felt like they fitted my needs.
 Higher education is an investment in yourself as it gives you the knowledge about your field of study.

 The Covid-19 pandemic has given us time to socially distance and stay at home.
 What have you done during these times?
 I’ve launched this blog, learned how to improve my golf game, improved my cocktail making skills, learned about racial injustices in the U.S., and taught myself yoga.
-There are plenty of things to do to learn new things like watch YouTube, read books, or buy a masterclass
+There are plenty of things to do to learn new things like watch YouTube, read books, or buy a masterclass.

 In order to be successful, you have to invest in yourself.